 Smoking can cause Bad Breath or Halitosis

 Another problem that can be caused due to smoking is bad breath or halitosis.
 Not smoking along with maintaining a proper oral hygiene routine is a must if you want to resolve this issue.
 You need to note that ignoring the problem of bad breath for long periods is not good for your overall oral health.

-Now that you have a clear understanding of how smoking tobacco affects your oral health, give up this habit immediately.
+Now that you have a clear understanding of the effects of smoking tobacco on your oral health, give up this habit immediately.
 In case of any dental problems, do not hesitate to get in touch with Excel Dental.
-We not just provide top-quality dental treatments but also choose to answer all questions related to oral health.
+We not only provide top-quality dental treatments but also choose to answer all questions related to oral health.
 So, give us a call when in need.
 The best Missouri City dentist and a team of other dental professionals are here to help you in every possible way.
 Give us a call today!